KPOP (musical): Productions

-KPOP made its world premiere Off-Broadway at the A.R.T/NY Theatre space, produced by Ars Nova, on September 5, 2017.
+KPOP made its world premiere off-Broadway at the A.R.T/NY Theatre space, produced by Ars Nova, on September 5, 2017.
 The production ran until October 21.
 The musical's book was by Jason Kim, direction by Teddy Bergman, choreography by Jennifer Weber, and immersive design by Woodshed Collective.
 The production was produced in association with Ma-Yi Theater Company and Woodshed Collective.

 Following multiple delays due to casting issues and the COVID-19 pandemic, including a cancelled pre-Broadway run at the Signature Theatre in Virginia, the musical made its Broadway debut in November 2022 at Circle in the Square Theatre.
 The Broadway production featured Luna in the starring role, along with fellow K-pop stars Kevin Woo, Min-Young Lee, and Bohyung Kim.
 The production reunites the creative team from the Ars Nova run.
 On December 6, 2022, it was announced that the show would close on December 11 after 44 previews and 17 performances, with the final performance paying tribute to the AAPI community and a panel discussion to follow.
+Months after its closure, the show was recognized with three nominations at the 76th Tony Awards, including Best Costume Design in a Musical, Best Choreography and Best Original Score, with co-composer Helen Park becoming the first Asian woman to be nominated in the category.